Markov duality and Bethe ansatz formula for half-line open ASEP

-which is also given by the expression in the right-hand-side of \eqref{eq:limitmomentsnested}.
-Hence, we now have a formula for the limit of all mixed moments of $Z^{\eps}(t,x)$.
-Furthermore, the bound \eqref{eq:uniformbound} from Proposition \ref{prop:limit} shows that the sequence of random variables $\prod_{i=1}^n Z^{\eps}(t,x_i)$ is uniformly integrable, and since it converges weakly to $\prod_{i=1}^n Z(t,x_i)$ by \cite[Theorem 1.4]{parekh2017kpz}, we deduce that

-We refer to \cite{ghosal2018moments} for a very similar argument related to the moments of the full-space SHE.
-This concludes the proof of Theorem \ref{theo:momentsKPZ}. \end{proof} \begin{proof}[Proof of Proposition \ref{prop:limit}] We have already seen that under the scalings \ref{eq:scalings}, taking the pointwise limit of integrands in \eqref{eq:momentZepsilon} leads to \eqref{eq:limitmoments}.
+In order to ensure that the condition $\rho>\frac{1}{1+\sqrt{q}}$ in Theorem \ref{theo:momentformula} is satisfied for $\eps$ in a neighborhood of $0$ under the scalings \eqref{eq:scalings}, it is necessary and sufficient to impose $A>0$.
+Under the change of variables, the contour $ \mathcal C$ become the vertical segment $\I[\frac{-\pi}{2} \eps^{-1/2}, \frac{\pi}{2} \eps^{-1/2}]$.
+Taking into account the Jacobian of the change of variables and the orientation of contours, this shows that taking the pointwise limit of integrands in \eqref{eq:momentZepsilon} leads to \eqref{eq:limitmoments}.
 In order to prove that the limit holds, we will apply the dominated convergence theorem.
 Let us estimate each of the factors appearing in \eqref{eq:momentZepsilon} under the change of variables $z=-1/\sqrt{q}q^{w}$ considered above.
-We observe that when $z$ varies over a circle around $0$, $\left\vert \frac{\sqrt{\p\q}(1-z)}{\p-\q z} \right\vert$ is maximized when $z$ has minimal real part.
-In particular, if $z$ varies over a circle of radius comprised between $q^c$ and $q^{-c}$ for some constant $c$, then there exists a constant $C$ such that uniformly in $\eps$,
+We observe that when $z$ varies over a circle around $0$ with radius less than $(1+q^{-1})/2$, the function $z\mapsto \left\vert \frac{\sqrt{\p\q}(1-z)}{\p-\q z} \right\vert$ is maximized when $z$ has minimal real part.
+In particular, if $z$ varies over a circle of radius less than $1/\sqrt{q}$,

 The rational factors \eqref{eq:limitrationalfactors} are also easily bounded by a constant so that

 Then, to estimate the exponential factor, we need to control the real part of the function

 Under the change of variables that we are considering, the contour $\mathcal C$ for $z$ becomes $\I[\frac{-\pi}{2} \eps^{-1/2}, \frac{\pi}{2} \eps^{-1/2}]$ for $w$.
 However, since we are taking residues in \eqref{eq:momentZepsilon} we not only need to estimate $\Real[H(w)]$ along the contour, but also expressions of the form $\Real[H(w_1)]+\dots+ \Real[H(w_k)]$, where $\vec w$ is of the form $(w+k-1, w+k-2, \dots, w)$ or of the form $(w+k-1, \dots, w, 1-w, 2-w, \dots, \ell-w)$ for some integers $k,\ell\geq 0$ such that $k+\ell\leq n$, and $w\in \I\R$.
 This is the purpose of the following lemma. \begin{lemma}Fix positive integers $k,\ell\leq n$ such that $k+\ell\leq n$.
 There exist a constant $C$ so that uniformly for $\eps$ in a neighborhood of $0$, for all $y\in [\frac{-\pi}{2} \eps^{-1/2}, \frac{\pi}{2} \eps^{-1/2}]$,